ShyamPanchal/ASAP-Tasks/README.md

 Asap Tasks is an Xamarin Forms app that works with Microsoft Azure to provide developers a means to manage tasks and issues for their project.
 The app also generates insights to help developers keep track of their project progress.

-*Note: Asap Task Manager requires an internet connection at all times.*
+*Note: The app requires an internet connection at all times.*

 ### About Asap Tasks